 Method 7: Factory Reset Your Smartphone (Warning!
 You Will Lose All Your Data)

 The final option is to factory reset your Galaxy S9 smartphone by following the steps below.
 You will lose the data stored on your device except for the ones saved in your cloud account when you do so.
 If you haven't created the backup yet, it's time to do it now.

 Once you are ready to do the factory reset, do the following:

 - Open the Settings page on your Galaxy S9

 - Tap on Factory Data Reset

-Most bugs associated with a phone can be solved with a factory reset.
-Once you do it, make sure to download the latest software updates from Samsung.
-They are essential to fix any identified issues and to ensure your phone works as intended.
+Most bugs associated with the phone can be solved with a factory reset.
+Once you're done, make sure to download the latest software updates from Samsung.
+These are essential to fix any identified issues and ensure your phone works as intended.